Huawei executive has strong case to fight extradition - Canadian envoy

 "Canada does not sign onto these Iran sanctions.
 So I think she (Meng) has some strong arguments she can make before a judge," he said.

-"Canada respects its international legal commitments, including by honouring its extradition treaty with the United States," Freeland spokesman Adam Austen said in an email.
+"Canada respects its international legal commitments, including by honoring its extradition treaty with the United States," Freeland spokesman Adam Austen said in an email.

 Meng's arrest has hurt Canada's relations with China, which subsequently detained two Canadians last month, citing national security concerns.
 Additionally, a Chinese court later retried a Canadian who had been jailed for drug smuggling and sentenced him to death.